itayOkabiLavi/ex1/README.md

 #### ChatDisplayItem
 Contains all the inputs (text typing area, uploading windows, recording windows) and outputs (all messages sent).
 Upload/Record btns are made of the ssame object - MultiMediButton - which changes it's purpose according to its attributes values.
 ###### Notes
-> - messages sent by user are in light-green background.
+> - messages sent by user are in light-blue background.
 Received messages in white background color.